-Expanding the Boston Pipeline into the Skilled Workforce
+Expanding the Boston Talent Pipeline

 Upon completion of this 20-month program, participants can join the workforce in a full-time position or have the opportunity to pursue additional education at Wentworth through one of our undergraduate degree programs.